 I have an awesome design!
 Will you print it for me?

 Probably not.
 Sorry!
 We have enough of our own work on press that it’s rare we can take on contract print jobs any longer.
 But here’s a handful of other printshops that we’ve worked with directly on various projects and know firsthand they all do amazingly good work:

 Dieselfuel Prints – Portland, OR

 Squeegeeville – Courtenay, BC Canada

 Can you share your client contact list with me?

 I love what you do.
 Can you tell me how to do your job?

-Likely no. Every journey has it’s own path.
+Likely no. We believe every artistic journey has it’s own path.
+And you can find yours with a moderate amount of work and persistence.
 But as Conan said: “If you work really hard and you’re kind, amazing things will happen.”

-Beyond that, do lots of research, make lots of mistakes, learn to screen print at a local facility, ask technical and specific questions, surround yourself with knowledge and good people, you’ll be on your way.
+Beyond that, we suggest that you do lots of research, make lots of mistakes, learn to screen print at a local facility, ask technical and specific questions, surround yourself with knowledge and good people, you’ll be on your way.
 A few steps in that direction are:

 Illustration Mundo – More resources than you can throw a Dr. Ph.
 Martin’s ink bottle at here.